 - The participants tell you their real thoughts, not what they think you want to hear. – Asking a leading question is worse than asking no question at all.
 All it will do for you is confirm your pre-existing biases and preferences.
 You’re testing to get truthful insights, not to pat yourself on the back.

-This may sound as a challenge, and to be honest it can be at times.
+This may sound like a challenge, and to be honest it can be at times.
 But there’s no need to worry.
 We are here to help you get started.

 Aim your surveys well